pelias/documentation/data-sources.md

 In the meantime, Geonames still provides a wide variety of useful data that helps augment the other datasets used by Mapzen Search.

-Geonames data is licensed [CC BY](http://creativecommons.org/licenses/by/3.0/).
+Geonames data is licensed [CC-BY-3.0](http://creativecommons.org/licenses/by/3.0/).

 # Deprecated Sources